stefanpems/stefanpems.github.io/_posts/2022-06-15-Video - Microsoft Defender for IoT raw data in Microsoft Sentinel.md

 ---
-title: "Microsoft Defender for IoT raw data in Microsoft Sentinel"
+title: "New video: Microsoft Defender for IoT raw data in Microsoft Sentinel"
 last_modified_at: 2022-06-15T00:00:00-00:00
 tags:
   - Defender for IoT